hindu-comm/weblogs/manasataramgini/2015/04/2015-04-28_chilesaurus.md

 This is one of the most remarkable dinosaurs I have ever come across and displays a striking chimera of features described by Novas et al:
-● A short deep premaxilla with a rugosity indicative of a covering by a keratinous beak over the upper jaw is vaguely reminiscent of an ornithischian rather than a theropod.
+● A short deep premaxilla with a rugosity indicative of a covering by a keratinous beakover the upper jaw is vaguely reminiscent of an ornithischian rather than a theropod.
 ● A short deep dentary, with a down-turned symphyseal region, which is typical of herbivorous saurischians.